Transport truck carrying toxic chemical rolls over on QEW in St. Catharines, Ont.

-ST. CATHARINES, Ont. — A major highway through southern Ontario remained closed late Tuesday several hours after a transport truck carrying a toxic chemical rolled over and forced an evacuation and shelter-in-place order for surrounding homes and businesses.
+ST. CATHARINES, Ont. — A major highway through southern Ontario remained closed late Tuesday several hours after a transport truck hauling a toxic chemical rolled over and forced an evacuation and a shelter-in-place order for surrounding homes and businesses.

+The City of St. Catharines said just before 1 a.m. that the shelter-in-place order had been lifted.

-Ontario Provincial Police say the crashed happened at about 3:20 p.m. when the truck rolled onto a centre concrete median near St. Catharines.
+Ontario Provincial Police say the crash happened at about 3:20 p.m. when the truck rolled onto a concrete highway divider near St. Catharines.

 Sgt.
 Kerry Schmidt says the truck was hauling phosphine, a flammable and toxic gas.

-Niagara EMS Chief Kevin Smith says a shelter-in-place radius around the crash site was expanded from 1.2 kilometres to two kilometres during the evening as a precaution in case of any leakage from the truck.
+Niagara EMS Chief Kevin Smith said a shelter-in-place radius around the crash site had been expanded from 1.2 kilometres to two kilometres during the evening as a precaution in case of any leakage from the truck.

-Residents were asked to keep their windows closed and their air conditioners turned off.
+Residents were asked to keep their windows and chimneys closed and their air conditioners turned off.

-All residents who had evacuated were being asked to stay away from their homes for the night.
+Residents who had evacuated the area as a precaution were being asked to stay away from their homes for the night.
 A shelter has been set up at the Seymour-Hannah Sports and Entertainment Centre for displaced residents who need it.

-Schmidt had said the evacuation was a precautionary measure expected to affect a small number of residences and businesses.

-The highway was closed in both directions between Ontario Street and Highway 406 as crews work to clean the area.
+The highway was closed in both directions between Ontario Street and Highway 406.
+The city said it was expected to open at about 3 a.m.

 GO Transit said its buses were experiencing delays of up to an hour because of detours around the crash site and expected the delays to continue into Wednesday morning.